Mission & Mercy

 National/Local Mission:

-• St. Pauly we clothing shed.
-Clothing donations placed in the shed and then picked up weekly by St. Pauly who in turn sends OHPC a check based on weight.
-This money goes towards our annual church mission trip.
+St. Pauly clothing shed.
+Clothing donations placed in the shed are then picked up weekly by St. Pauly who in turn cleans and distributes the clothing to those in need globally.
+OHPC receives a check based on weight.
+A percentage of this money goes towards our annual church mission trip.

 A special Thanks from St. Pauly